- Published: June 27, 2019

 On 12 and 13 June 2019, the third working group meeting was held in Algiers on the subjects “Cooperation with external parties” and “Training prison staff”.
 The IRZ organised the event as part of a tandem project, which is being supported by the German Foreign Office and the German Federal Ministry of Justice and Consumer Protection and is running for two years until the end of 2019.

 The cooperation in four themed working groups should guarantee that the project fulfils as many requirements as possible.
-The focus of the meeting was on continuing to work on a handbook and recommendations for the Algerian prison system, which are the planned final product for the project.
+The focus of this meeting was on continuing to work on recommended actions for the Algerian prison system.
+These recommendations for action are the planned outcome for this project.

 Representing the German side at the event on behalf of the IRZ were the following law enforcement experts from North Rhine-Westphalia and Berlin:

 - Kai Abraham, representing Department III at the Berlin Senate Administration for Justice, Consumer Protection and Anti-discrimination;

 - Alexander Gundlach, a prison inspector and lecturer at the training centre for Berlin Law Enforcement,

 - Andreas Illerhaus, Ministry of Justice for North Rhine-Westphalia, Department IV Law Enforcement, Section IV B 3 Organisation & Logistics Law Enforcement and

 - Daniela Mlynek, Head of Employment and Qualification at the JVA Heidering prison in Berlin.